uptane/uptane-standard/uptane-standard.md

 These terms are defined in greater detail in {{roles}}.

-*Delegations*: Designating the responsibility of signing metadata about images to another party.
+*Delegations*: A process by which the responsibility of signing metadata about images is assigned to another party.
 *Roles*: The roles mechanism of Uptane allows the system to distribute signing responsibilities so that the compromise of one key does not necessarily impact the security of the entire system.

 * *Root Role*: Distributes and revokes public keys used to verify the root, timestamp, snapshot, and targets role metadata.